EnterTheDragon/homepage/README.md

 # My personal homepage
-Portfolio of my frontend work. this is a work in progress!!!
+Portfolio of my frontend work and blog. this is a work in progress!!!
+Site built in [Jekyll](https://jekyllrb.com/) using the [Minima](https://github.com/jekyll/minima) theme

 ## Fonts used on site:
 ### title / display: